opf-postman/sap-commerce-cloud-open-payment-framework-integration/README.md

-# SAP Commerce Cloud, open payment framework
+# SAP Commerce Cloud, Open Payment Framework

 ## Before Importing
 The meaning of some fields in environment variables: